-\Music majors are automatically enrolled in an MUS-1120L Applied Music Lesson Lab for 0 credits each semester that they register for Applied Music/Voice Lessons until they complete the requirement.
+Music majors are automatically enrolled in an MUS-1120L Applied Music Lesson Lab for 0 credits each semester that they register for Applied Music/Voice Lessons until they complete the requirement.
+Music majors must enroll in an ensemble for 0, 0.5 or 1 credit every semester that they are registered as a music major.